devbnj/dltlite/README.md

 </code>
 </pre>

-## Now you can run node-red [the dataknox package] with all the changes
+* You are ready to run the node-red flows with dblite, also packaged as 'dataknox'
-## Even better, run node-red under PM2
+* Even better, you can administer node-red under PM2, to come out of any recovery
 <pre>
 <code>
 $ npm install -g pm2